OLYSIO® patient resources for your practice

 Renal Impairment: No dosage adjustment of OLYSIO® is required in patients with mild, moderate, or severe renal impairment.
 The safety and efficacy of OLYSIO® have not been studied in HCV‐infected patients with severe renal impairment (creatinine clearance below 30 mL/min) or end‐stage renal disease, including patients requiring dialysis.
 Simeprevir is highly protein-bound; therefore, dialysis is unlikely to result in significant removal of simeprevir.

-Hepatic Impairment: No dosage adjustment of OLYSIO® is required in patients with mild hepatic impairment (Child‐Pugh Class A).
-Simeprevir exposures are increased in patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
+Hepatic Impairment: No dosage adjustment of OLYSIO® is required in patients with mild hepatic impairment (Child‐Pugh A).
+Simeprevir exposures are increased in patients with moderate or severe hepatic impairment (Child-Pugh B or C).
 In clinical trials of OLYSIO® in combination with Peg-IFN-alfa and RBV, higher simeprevir exposures were associated with increased frequency of adverse reactions, including increased bilirubin, rash, and photosensitivity.
 There have been postmarketing reports of hepatic decompensation, hepatic failure, and death in patients with advanced or decompensated cirrhosis receiving OLYSIO® combination therapy.

 The safety and efficacy of OLYSIO® have not been studied in liver transplant patients.